Entertainment News Roundup: 'Zone of Interest' star: watching myself as Auschwitz commandant frightening; 'May December' director: women pay higher price than men for breaking rules and more | Entertainment

 While the world watched Kabul fall and the Taliban surge back to power in 2021 following the withdrawal of U.S. troops, actor Jennifer Lawrence and producer Justine Ciarrocchi were asking themselves what they could do to support women's rights.
 "Jen's first response was to find an Afghan filmmaker and give them a platform," Ciarrocchi told The Hollywood Reporter.

-For Brazilian director Karim Ainouz the prospect of making a film about King Henry VIII's court was particularly exciting, partly because it focuses on Catherine Parr, the wife who survived Henry.
-Ainouz, who doesn't have a special connection to England, said his aim was to bring Parr into the spotlight.
+For Brazilian director Karim Ainouz, the prospect of making a film about King Henry VIII's court was particularly exciting with its focus on Catherine Parr, the wife who survived Henry.
+Ainouz, who doesn't have a special connection to England, said his aim was to raise Parr into the spotlight.

 (With inputs from agencies.)